 No matter how old your child is, divorce will have a major impact on his/her life.
 Will your child have long lasting consequences?
 That will depend on how you will end your marriage, how you will build your life after divorce and how you will deal with your ex-partner in front of your children.
 It is absolutely possible to raise happy and well-rounded children when you are divorced.
 However, it will take some hard work from both of you, but the results are certainly well worth it.

 It is imperative for you to understand that while your marriage is over, your relationship with each other will continue even after your divorce is complete.
 You are the most important persons in your children’s lives.
 Even when your children are grown, many significant events will bring you together.
 Weddings, celebrations, grandchildren, and social gatherings should not be poisoned by a bitter relationship between the divorced couple.
 Neither, it should be a matter where your children feel an anxiety about you being in the same room together.

-Once a parenting plan is developed, try to stick with the established schedule, even if it is difficult at first.
-This will build trust between you and the other parent and it will provide stability for the children.
+Once a parenting plan is developed, try to stick with the schedule, even if it is difficult at first.
+This will build trust between you and the other parent and it provides stability for the children.